davidlaprade/shiny-nemesis/outline.md

   - beliefs cannot evolve
   - tendencies to believe can evolve, where one has a tendency to believe that p iff it's psychologically easy to believe that p (i.e. believing p reduces stress, reduces anxiety, increases pleasure, is intriniscally desireable)

-  > "In order for evolution by natural selection to take place with respect to a given trait, the trait in question must be genetically heritable.
-Yet it is implausible to think that the acceptance of a full-fledged evaluative judgement with a given content [. . .] is a genetically heritable trait. [. . .]
-In contrast, however, it is plausible to suppose that over the course of much of our evolutionary history, what I have been calling ‘‘more basic evaluative tendencies’’ were genetically heritable traits, where a basic evaluative tendency may be understood very roughly as an unreflective, non-linguistic, motivational tendency to experience something as ‘‘called for’’ or ‘‘demanded’’ in itself, or to experience one thing as ‘‘calling for’’ or ‘‘counting in favor of’’ something else."
-(118-119)
-  > Street says: "My point here is instead the simple and plausible one that had the general content of our basic evaluative tendencies been very different, then the general content of our full-fledged evaluative judgements would also have been very different" (120)
-  > "Imagine, for instance, that we had evolved more along the lines of lions, so that males in relatively frequent circumstances had a strong unreflective evaluative tendency to experience the killing of offspring that were not his own as ‘‘demanded by the circumstances,’’ [. . .]  in these and other such cases our system of full-fledged, reflective evaluative judgements would have looked very different as well, and in ways that loosely reflected the basic evaluative tendencies in question."
-(120-121)
-  - Small point: who is this "we" and "our" that she is referring to?
-Moral philosophers?
-The folk?
-Everyone?
-  - It's not clear why Street thinks this
-  - Given that there is a distinction between having a tendency to believe that p and *actually believing* that p, why should we think that our evaluative beliefs would be different if our evaluative tendencies had been different?
-    - One obvious answer is that Street assumes that we believe moral claims *only because* we have the tendency to believe them
-    - That is important to note!
-    - This explains why she thinks that our "full-fledged evaluative judgements would have been very different [. . .] had the general content of our basic evaluative tendencies been very different"

-Dialectic:
-  - Me:
-    - It's implausible that everyone believes the moral claims that they do only because they have the moral tendencies they have.
-    - Utilitarians believe what they do not because of their moral dispositions, but because of their beliefs about utilitiy.
-    - Kantians believe what they do because of their beliefs about categorical imperatives.
-Etc.
-  - Street:
-    - People adopt moral theories only because they accord with their moral dispositions or intuitions--ideally after those dispositions/intuitions have been brought into reflective equilibrium with one another.
-  - Me:
-    - There is a distinction between intuitions and dispositions
-  	- I have a *disposition* to regard people outside of my group as morally depraved/questionable
-	- There has been a lot of psychological research on this
-	- But my *intuition* is that there is nothing morally depraved about being outside my group, e.g. about being a Yankees fan, or a Southerner, or a woman
-    - Moral philosophers inevitably and ultimately rely on moral intuitions as evidence for their views
-    - But it's not yet clear that moral intuitions have been affected in the same way moral dispositions have been by evolution